czcollier/czcollier.github.com/resume.md

 #### Principal Architect: Skyhook Wireless, Inc. Boston, MA Nov.
 2014 - Present

+ - Project: Distributed location sample processing:
- - In collaboration with a small team, designed and built a distributed computation cluster on Hadoop and Spark that processes over 1 billion records per day
+     - In collaboration with a small team, built a distributed computation cluster on Hadoop and Spark that processes over 1 billion geospatial locations per day on an 8-node cluster of EC2 d2.2xlarge (8 core, 28 ECU) instances.

+ - Project: High volume API Management:
+     - Built an API management system on Akka that provides configurable request throttling and load balancing to individual API servers.
+Handles 50,000 requests/second on a c4.2xlarge EC2 instance.
+ - Project: Fuzzy search geocoding
+     - Modified a popular open-source geocoder written in Scala to perform fuzzy matches on location name searches using Lucene's available phoenetic matching and string edit distance utilities.
+     Deployed to production environment servicing large customers globally.

  - Communicated software design and architecture direction to stakeholders and executives

  - Established software architecture practices.
 Facilitated inter-team coordination of software component design and re-use